Novae heat their food: mass transfer by irradiation: Acknowledgements

 \section{Acknowledgements}

-We thank Yael Hillman, Brian Metzger, and Ken Shen for comments and for illuminating discussions.
+We thank Yael Hillman, Brian Metzger, Bradley Schaefer, and Ken Shen for comments and for illuminating discussions.
+We also thank the anonymous reviewer for a thoughtful report which has improved the paper.
 SG is supported by the Heising-Simons Foundation through a 51 Pegasi b Fellowship.
-This work benefited from workshops supported by the Gordon and Betty Moore Foundation through Grant GBMF5076
+This work benefited from workshops supported by the Gordon and Betty Moore Foundation through Grant GBMF5076.